-Terrariums are able to conserve water and keep plants humid!
-This makes them very hands-off, compared to most planters.
-Perfect for when I get too busy to remember to water the plants every day.
+Terrariums are able to conserve water and keep plants humid no matter the weather outside!
+This makes them very hands-off and low maintenance compared to most indoor planters or outdoor gardens.
+Terrariums even work for when you get too busy to remember to water the plants every day.

 What is a Terrarium?

 A terrarium is a small semi or fully enclosed garden.
 Most terrariums are small enough to be fit into large bottles or jars, but some can be as big as a display shelf!
 A good terrarium is a fully functional micro-ecosystem.
-Their natural ecosystem means that they are low maintenance!
-A terrarium functions on water cycle, so it is a really great opportunity to introduce earth sciences to young ones!
+Their natural ecosystem means that they are low maintenance.

 Types of Terrariums